 The BSB recommended that BPP review its library stock and send it a report on provision, which Crisp assures me has been done.

 The school has now purchased extra access to online versions of texts, allowing unlimited users simultaneous access at any one time.
 It has also placed some copies of heavily used books on short loan (hourly or overnight) to make sure all students have fair access to them, and has also purchased extra copies of some titles.

 BPP also insists it now regularly sends emails to students reminding them to let library staff know if they are having problems getting hold of materials.

 “I think it’s impractical to have 50 sets of any one title when it’s only being used at certain times,” claims Crisp.
 “But then again, if we do need to spend the money, we’ll spend the money.”

-Okay, so I was getting the point that a lot of things that came up on the report were down to students being new, but what about when the panel witnessed for themselves some classes in action?
+It seems many things that came up in the report were down to students being new.
+But what about when the panel witnessed for itself some classes in action?

-The reports points to “large problems with the DVD equipment” and lecturers “forgetting” to use the school’s random name-calling policy to measure attendance.
+The report points to “large problems with the DVD equipment” and lecturers “forgetting” to use the school’s random name-calling policy to measure attendance.

 It was also noted that, alongside positive comment, there were some issues raised in the external examiners’ reports referring to the consistency of assessment and marking.

 “Rereading the reports, there’s no concern expressed by any of the external examiners on overmarking that we can see.
 The overall tenor is that the marking is good, consistent and fair,” responds Crisp.
 “The only issues raised were by one person, who asked how we distinguish between a marginal fail or poor fail in professional ethics.
 The second was by another who said he would like to spend longer on borderline fails, rather than reviewing very clear fails.
 This isn’t the same as saying he had anxieties about our marking of the borderlines.”

 But according to one current BVC student, the marking is still something that causes major concern.